Insight: Battered by war, Syrian army creates its own replacement

 NDF fighters say they can choose to only work checkpoints and are not forced to join the army on raids - but if they don't, they don't get any of the spoils.

-Loot is sold to makeshift markets, residents say, where the best goods are sent on to coastal cities or neighboring Lebanon.
+Loot is sold to makeshift markets, residents say, where the best goods are sent on to coastal cities or neighbouring Lebanon.

 Like the rebels who hold much of the northern and southern border regions, the NDF is scattered across the country wherever the army has a foothold.
 The NDF and army have nearly total control of the coast, home to a large Alawite enclave.